 Who were the biggest winners?

-The eurosceptic, anti-establishment Five Star Movement and the right-wing nationalist Northern League were celebrating Monday, landing more than half of the national vote between them.
+The Eurosceptic, anti-establishment Five Star Movement and the right-wing nationalist Northern League were celebrating Monday, landing more than half of the national vote between them.

 Matteo Salvini, the leader of the Northern League, claimed Monday that his party had the right to lead the new government.

-The Northern League took the hardest anti-immigration line during the campaign; its “Italians First” message resonating with an electorate anxious over illegal migration flows that have seen 600,000 people cross the Mediterranean in the past four years, many in smugglers’ boats from Libya.
+The Northern League took the hardest anti-immigration line during the campaign; its “Italians First” message resonated with an electorate anxious over illegal migration flows that have seen 600,000 people cross the Mediterranean in the past four years, many in smugglers’ boats from Libya.

 “We are packed with drug dealers, rapists, burglars — and the League is the solution,” Northern League leader Matteo Salvini said at a campaign rally last week.

 The populist Five Star Movement, founded by comedian and blogger Beppe Grillo in 2009, emerged as the strongest single party, on track to win 32 percent.
-It is defiantly anti-establishment, with policies drawn from left and right: tough on immigration, critical of the European Union, friendly towards Russia, but also in favor of universal basic income and environmental protections.
+It is defiantly anti-establishment, with policies drawn from left and right: tough on immigration, critical of the European Union, friendly toward Russia, but also in favor of universal basic income and environmental protections.

 Who was the biggest loser?